SpotIM/spotim-react-native-sdk/README.md

     `npm install @spot.im/react-native-spotim --save`
 2. Import Spot.IM modules:
     `import { SpotIM, SpotIMEventEmitter, SpotIMAPI } from 'react-native-spotim';`

+### Use Spot.IM native view
+### iOS
-3. Go to the project ios folder and make sure `use_frameworks!` is set in the Podfile
+1. Go to the project ios folder and make sure `use_frameworks!` is set in the Podfile
-4. If you're using RN version > 0.62, you will need to disable `flipper` by doing the follownig:
+2. If you're using RN version > 0.62, you will need to disable `flipper` by doing the follownig:
   * Comment the following lines from the Podfile:
   ```ruby
   ...